Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

+Create a new cell which you will name **h3index**.
 Add the H3 Index at resolution 5 to the dataframe

 ```python